 Conclusion

-Driving or not, moving or not, the main goal is to stay safe and follow the law.
+Driving or not, moving or non-moving violations, the main goal is to stay safe and follow the law.
 However, if you find yourself with a court date or in need of legal assistance, don’t hesitate to call our traffic defense lawyers at Cook Attorneys and let us help you.